vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-We will describe all bitwise operations at once because they are the easiest ones, since we do not need to introduce carries.
+We will describe all the bitwise operations at once because they are the easiest ones since we do not need to introduce carries.